Every season Mumbler goes in search of the best budget-friendly activities and best deals around to keep the kids entertained.

 Local Treasure Trails are a fun way to get to know the area, solving clues along the way.
 They cost £6.99 for each download and local ones to us include: Ripon – Hunt for the Missing Horns, Pateley Bridge – Spy Mission Treasure Trail.
 Masham – Murder Mystery Treasure Trail.
 These three are approximately 2 miles long and take 2+ hours to compete.
-There is also a Coldstones Cut and Yorkshire Dales Trail.
-This trail involves approximately 4 miles of walking and 40 miles of driving, and should take around 5 hours to complete.
+There is also a Coldstones Cut, a Yorkshire Dales Trail (this involves approximately 4 miles of walking and 40 miles of driving, and should take around 5 hours to complete) and a Murder Mystery Trail in Grassington.
 Visit their website for more details on how to download your pack.

-There will be reduced entry fees at Thorp Perrow throughout January giving you the opportunity to enjoy all they have on offer for less than £25 per family of 4 (2 adults and 2 children).
+There will be reduced entry fees at Thorp Perrow throughout January giving you the opportunity to enjoy all they have on offer for about £25 per family of 4 (2 adults and 2 children).
 There will be a bird of prey flying display at 1.30pm each day, an adventure playground and the beautiful arboretum to explore.
-The tearoom with be closed from 8th – 12th January for renovations however, at other times stop in there to warm up with their Winter menu!

 If you want to get out and about and enjoy the fresh air for free we have a list of our favourite walks on our Days Out page.
 For more upcoming events take a look at our calendar.

 All entry fees correct at time of publishing: 18/1/19